 Historically I made a living via freelancing and external roles in SaaS startups.
-Only since I was almost 30, I transitioned into a full-time roles for first time, recently a leader role on top of that.
+Only since I was almost 30, I transitioned into a full-time roler for the first time, recently a leader role on top of that.
 My distinction between my personal life and work life has always been hazy.
 I always refused to do things I didn't enjoy or things with no value or purpose, so all that I do now, I actually like.
-In SatisMeter we have a "take as much vacation as you want" policy and for someone whose brain was built on "doing whatever I like or see value in", a vacation was always a bizarre concept for me.
+In my work, we have a "take as much vacation as you want" policy and for someone whose brain was built on "doing whatever I like or see value in", a vacation was always a bizarre concept for me.
 Why would I take a break from something I like to be doing.
 I once tried to do what everyone else does, book a week at a beach resort in Greece.
 Needles to say, it wasn't very satisfying to me.
 What I do enjoy though, are my weekends.
 Besides doing home chores and some fun stuff, I also always find time to visit a coffee shop and read a book, listen to a podcast, check out forums like Hacker News, do some personal planning, or think about our company's challenges.
 Free of the daily work responsibilities and the pressure to do something meaningful, I would often come up with my best strategic ideas during these weekends.
 I would also have fun doing this.
 So, what if I used my vacation time to do an extended weekend.
 Free of chores and free of distracting entertainment.
 Just learning and thinking.
 That's what Think Week essentially is.
 Taking that pure joy of learning something really exciting from an interesting book and stretching that out.

 What to Expect